4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 ### Detail of data pre-processing steps

+The following parts of the cleaning process will have different code implementation examples.
 You can always add or remove steps which best suits the data set you are dealing with:

 1. Remove blank or duplicated rows in the data.
 We can do this using dropna and drop_duplicates respectively.